scverse/scvi-tools/README.rst

 * LDVAE_ for an interpretable linear factor model version of scVI

 Tutorials, API reference, and installation guides are available in the documentation_.
-Please use the issues here to discuss usage, or submit bug reports.
+Please use the issues here to submit bug reports.
+For discussion of usage, please checkout out our `forum`_.
 If you'd like to contribute, please check out our `development guide`_.
-For discussion of usage, please checkout out our `forum`_.
 If you find a model useful for your research, please consider citing the corresponding publication (linked above).

 Package transition